dafny-lang/rfcs/0003-for-each.md

 ```

 This is functionally correct, but because set subtraction requires creating a fresh copy,
-the compiled loop requires quadratic time and memory (or at least garbage-collection work) in the size of the set.
+when compiled this loop requires quadratic time and memory (or at least garbage-collection work) in the size of the set.
+The only way to avoid this cost is to write additional external code in the target language to interface directly with the
+internal runtime implementation of `set` values.

-The equivalent loop using `foreach` is:
+By comparison, the equivalent `foreach` loop is:

 ```dafny
 foreach i | i in s {